webhintio/hint/packages/hint/docs/contributor-guide/how-to/connector.md

 # Develop a connector

-A connector is the way `sonarwhal` gets information and exposes it to the rules.
+A connector is the way `webhint` gets information and exposes it to the hints.
 Connectors are usually built on top of browsers but that isn’t a strong requirement.
 For example, one of the official connectors uses [`jsdom`][jsdom].